SohomNandy/Sundown-replica/README.md

 # Sundown Studio Site Replica
-This project is a replica of the [Sundown Studio website](https://www.sundown-studio.com/), created using HTML, CSS, and JavaScript along with a few frameworks and libraries.
+This project is a replica of the [Sundown Studio website](https://www.sundown-studio.com/), created using HTML, CSS, and JavaScript along with a few frameworks and libraries.<br>
+This project is still under critical development as numerous sections of the project are incomplete.

 ## Technologies Used
 - HTML5